Lab Overview

 Checkpoint 2

-Your model should achieve an AUC score above 0.85, indicating strong discriminatory power between defaulters and non-defaulters.
-The approval rate should remain above 60% to meet business growth targets, while the default rate among approved loans should drop below 8% (compared to the current 12%).
-The early stopping mechanism should have halted training somewhere between 80-150 trees, demonstrating that the model converged to an optimal solution without unnecessary complexity.
-If your metrics fall short of these targets, revisit your feature engineering or adjust the scale_pos_weight parameter to better balance precision and recall.
+Your model should achieve an AUC above 0.85.
+The approval rate should remain above 60%, while the default rate among approved loans should drop below 8% (from the current 12%).
+Early stopping should halt between 80β150 rounds.
+If metrics fall short, revisit your feature engineering or adjust scale_pos_weight to better balance precision and recall.

 Task 3: Optimize and Deploy the Final Model